 With the unprecedented success of the Scrambler platform it’s no wonder that Ducati decided to take the best features of its 800cc machine and produce a smaller version for those with Ducati aspirations but with smaller capacity in mind.
 Back in 2015, the Ducati Scrambler was the 10th bestselling motorcycle in the world, with 16,000 units sold – which is no mean feat for a new bike – and the vast majority of those were sold in North America.
 But the world is bigger than the USA and Canada, so Ducati decided to shave off some cubic centimeters to attract an entirely new crowd.

 Now with a more manageable 400cc engine that produces 46 horsepower, and wrapped in an unmistakable Ducati Scrambler body, the Sixty2 isn’t just for beginner riders who want to look cool.
 Underneath the branding is a motorcycle that really works.
-If you’re in the market for an urban commuter that you can take for a decent spin at the weekend, and not feel like you’ve got more bike than talent at the end of the ride, then give the Scrambler Sixty2 a go.
+If you’re in the market for an urban commuter that you can take for a decent spin at the weekend, and not feel like you’ve got more bike than talent at the end of the ride, then give the small Scrambler Sixty2 a go.
 I don’t think you’ll ever want to take it scrambling though…that’s for sure.